moby/hyperkit/README.md

 The resulting binary will be in `build/com.docker.hyperkit`

-To enable qcow support in the block backend an ocaml OPAM development environment is required with the qcow-format module available.
+To enable qcow support in the block backend an OCaml [OPAM](https://opam.ocaml.org) development environment is required with the qcow-format module available.
 A suitable environment can be setup by installing `opam` via `brew` and using that to install the appropriate libraries: